githuseyingur/time_scheduler_table/README.md

 columnTitles: const ["Column 1", "Column 2", "Column 3", ...],
 currentColumnTitleIndex: 2,
 ```
-If you define like this, selected day is 3 if `currentColumnTitleIndex` is 2.
+If you define like this, selected column is 3 if `currentColumnTitleIndex` is 2.

 `rowTitles` contain times or values that you define.
 It is not required. <br> The default value is :
 ```dart